About Melissa Forney

 I am a teacher.
 I have been a teacher since I was nine years old.
 I played school with all my friends in the neighborhood.
 I always insisted on being the teacher, of course.
 My classes were creative and fun, but sister, I meant business.
 Get this: I actually sent out progress reports and scheduled parent-teacher conferences.
 I kid you not.
 I still don’t know why I wasn’t run out of town on the rails.
 We had rails.
 It could have happened.

 After years of being in the classroom for real, in 1994, I started a career as an educational writing consultant.
 That’s just a fancy name for someone who stays in too many hotels, eats in too many restaurants, and is crazy about working with kids and teachers.
+Currently, I am back in the classroom full-time as a 7th grade ELA teacher and I LOVE IT!

 I was born in the Panama Canal Zone, a tiny little American enclave in the Republic of Panama.
 It no longer exists.
 We lived sort of a colonial, privileged lifestyle, so it’s probably better that it doesn’t exist anymore even though it was a kid’s paradise.
 There were about 10,000 Americans frolicking about and no end of adventure and exploration to keep us entertained.
 The jungle was our playground.
 Tropical waterfalls were our swimming pools.
 We picked tropical fruits from whatever tree was in reach.
 I wore shoe skates on the sidewalks, rode my bicycle behind the mosquito truck, and beat up boys who were mean to frogs.
 You’d still better not mess with me about frogs.
 I busted a boy’s nose once.
 Busted it.
 There is probably a more proper word than busted, but I still like using busted and enjoy exercising my freedom to use it.